top of page

 The rain came and stopped several times, making it difficult to find a good time to head back to Kota Lodge Hotel to check-in.

-When the rain finally stopped at around 4pm — or, so I thought — I left Hygge Cafe and made my way to the guest house, which used self-checkin.
+When the rain finally stopped at around 4pm — or, so I thought — I left Hygge Cafe and made my way to the guest house, which used self-checkin — I had to call someone for verification, then the locker would be opened remotely.
 After I got my room key from the lockers, it started raining cats and dogs.
 Lucky.

 I had booked a “windowless” room and I got a room that had no windows facing outside the guest house but it had jalousie windows facing the corridor.
-I wished that no one would be staying next to my room — that was fat hope.
+I wished that no one would be staying near my room — that was fat hope.

 At around 6:30pm, the rain had stopped and I went back to Hygge Cafe before they closed at 8pm.
 I was back for their unique baos, or Chinese burgers, this time.
 Out of the three flavours they had, the king trumpet mushroom flavour was not available, so I had one of the other available flavours each: a grilled prawn bao topped with egg salad and a grilled chicken patty bao topped with homemade ah-cha (nyonya pickled vegetables).